How to setup GigE cameras with Swing Catalyst

 Same network bandwidth requirements as normal network cards.

-AdLink GIE62 Dual Port Card (PCIe x4 2 ports)
+AdLink GIE62 Dual Port Card (PCIe x4 2 ports)* End of life.

 Please note PoE network cards require power from the computers power supply.